masdevas/athena/docs/design/llvm/02_mlir_graph_reference.md

 #### Description:

-The "add" operation performs element-wise addition between two tensors.
+The `graph.add` operation performs element-wise addition between two tensors.
 The shapes of the tensor operands are expected to match.

 #### Operands: